uganda3000/Underground-Arkanoid/README.md

   → Used in accordance with the site policy for non-commercial use.

-> This is a demo project without monetization.
+> ℹ️ This is a demo project without monetization.
 It is not intended for commercial use.